May 5, 2021

-Last Updated: Tuesday, July 28, 2020 at 7:39am PST.
+Last Updated: Wednesday, May 5, 2021 at 18:55pm PST.
 With the rapid changes we are experiencing from the COVID-19 pandemic, we will be doing our best to keep you updated on various relevant closures.
-It’s best to check multiple sources before you leave for your outdoor adventure as the situation has been changing very rapidly.

 These are the current closures that we are aware of that may affect access to hiking trails or other related events and activities in the region.
 We will update this list as information becomes available.